Blockchain-at-ASU-EthDenver2022/opolis-discord-bot/README.md

 The bot matches contributors and projects based on three criteria: role, experience, and project type.
 When a project performs a search, it will check all possible contributors for matches.
 Searches are initiated by projects searching for contributors.
 Searches are done on a per-server basis (there is no cross-server searching due to the potential for abuse).
 In the event of a match, both the contributor and project will be sent a DM with the information of the other party.
 The original specification asked for a group DM to be created, but this is not possible under the Discord TOS (it can only be done using a user-bot).

 This bot is meant to act as a proof of concept for using the discord platform as a method of connecting projects and contributors in DeFi.
-It could easily be expanded to include salary bands/expectations as well as countless other potential categories.
+It could easily be expanded to include salary bands/expectations as well as other potential categories.
 Many individuals already use discord as a means of finding work; adding basic filtering and automation to this process can save countless hours.

 ## Commands